 Semios, combined with the new Altrac wind machine automation integration can help growers determine when and how to apply these strategies to ensure citrus crops are protected when they need it most.

-New this season: Semios and Altrac Wind Machine Automation Integration
+The Altrac by Semios Wind Machine Automation Integration Can Help

-This integration (installed by Semios) combines the power of our per-acre, in-canopy climate sensors with Altrac's industry leading frost fan automation devices for saved labor, fuel, and fruit.
+This integration (which includes expert installation and maintenance by Semios) combines the power of Semios' per-acre, in-canopy climate sensors with Altrac's industry-leading frost fan automation devices for automated wind machine control, saved labor, fuel, and fruit.